Licensed International Financial Analyst (LIFA) Definition

-However, the IRA terms its designation a “CFA exam disruptor”because the exam differs from its more popular counterpart in several ways.
+However, the IRA terms its designation a “CFA exam disruptor” because the exam differs from its more popular counterpart in several ways.

-- The organizers’ issue refunds to candidates who cannot appear on exam day.
+First, the organizers issue refunds to candidates who cannot appear on exam day.

-- Exam fees are deducted from the credit card on file only after the candidate has passed the exam.
+Second, exam fees are deducted from the credit card on file only after the candidate has passed the exam.

-- The LIFA exam candidates cannot appear for the exam more than three times.
+Finally, LIFA exam candidates cannot appear for the exam more than three times.

 This is unlike CFA, which allows candidates to make unlimited attempts to pass the exam.